 After some time, banks gather even more information on their customers than other businesses.
 Working with modern digital communication channels requires external services to be used.
 The latter include email, SMS and push sending platforms.
 And by many banks' security regulations it is strictly prohibited to pass any customer data to 3rd parties: the risks of leaking are too high.
 That underlines two major show stoppers for engagement and retention strategies.

-**1. Strict security requirements. **Using external services increases the probability of personal data fraud involving third parties.
+1. Strict security requirements.
+Using external services increases the probability of personal data fraud involving third parties.
 This is why many financial companies prohibit messaging platforms usage.
-Maketers thus have to go with tools developed in-home.
+Marketers thus have to go with tools developed in-home.
 And these solutions often lack necessary features compared with modern online marketing software.
 It is rarely possible to orchestrate good-looking personalized mailings at all.

 2. Irrelevant data.
 Customer' personal data is typically gathered within 24 hours from all available channels (online resources, bank offices and partners).
 Then it is transferred into the bank's storage or a data lake.
 And most online marketing platforms do not support custom integrations with data lakes or ETL middleware.
 So marketers request information they need beforehand - and then upload it to external services or homemade tools.
 These extract and load operations usually take quite a time: another 24 hours or sometimes more.
 As a result, some of the customers' data gets irrelevant - and that dramatically limits banks to just the basic marketing scenarios like registration confirmation or statements delivery.
 And this content just cannot engage or retain customers.

 Online marketing has to be secure and its communication channels - available and easily accessible.
-This puts restrictions on baks and financial companies.
+This puts restrictions on banks and financial companies.
 If those are overcome, an effective content strategy becomes possible and you can start engaging and retaining your customers.
-And only an omnichannel (at least email, sms and push) solution that can be deployed inside company's network can do the trick.
+And only an omnichannel (at least email, SMS and push) solution that can be deployed inside company's network can do the trick.
 It will not let any personal data leak out and can be easily integrated with company's data storage.
 One of these solutions is Altcraft Marketing.
 You can learn about it here.

 To sum it all up: